KILTprotocol/portablegabi-tutorial/src/4_revocation.md

 // publish accumulator1...
 ```

-After an attester publishes a new accumulator, all claimers should update their credential attested by this specific attester to her newest available accumulator.
+After an attester publishes a new accumulator, all claimers should update their credential attested by this specific attester to their newest available accumulator.
-In order to update the credential, the claimer needs the complete history of all new accumulators since his last update.
+In order to update the credential, the claimer needs the complete history of all new accumulators since their last update.

 ```ts
 const claimer = await portablegabi.Claimer.buildFromMnemonic('siege decrease quantum control snap ride position strategy fire point airport include')